sourcegraph/handbook/content/communication/rfcs/index.md

 - Title that includes the RFC number.
   - The title is inlined in the Google Doc so that it is more visible and will not disappear if exported to a different format.
 - Metadata about the state of the RFC.
 Including but not limited to:
-  - **Editor:** The person responsible for iterating on the content of the RFC.
+  - **Editor:** The single person who is directly responsible for the content in the RFC.
-    - Generally, this is the author of the Google Doc but it is possible for ownership to be transferred.
+     - The editor ensures that:
+        - The RFC is well written.
+        - The right people review the RFC.
+        - Comments and feedback are addressed.
+        - The RFC progresses toward a resolution.
+     - The editor frequently authors most of the document, but that is not a strict requirement.
+They may delegate responsibilities to other teammates.
   - **Status:** A description of the current state or outcome of the RFC.
 Illustrative examples:
      - "Still drafting this.
 I expect to share this with the web team September 6."
      - "Collecting feedback.
 I will update the RFC on September 8 based on the feedback collected.
      - "Updating RFC based on collected feedback.
 I expect to reshare the updated doc September 9.
      - "We aren't going to pursue this RFC for the following reasons..."
      - "The web team is going to implement this RFC in 3.8."
      - "This RFC has been implemented."
   - **Requested reviewers:** The list of people that the RFC author is requesting a review from and a requested deadline for those reviews (e.g. "Requested reviewers: Alice and Bob can you please review by 10am PST on 2020-10-21").
 The author is responsible for ensuring that the reviewers aware of the review request (e.g. by sending them a Slack message or tagging them in a comment on the Google Doc).
 If an RFC reader thinks someone is missing from this list, they should make a Google Docs suggestion to add that person to this list.
   - **Approvals:** A list of people who approve of this RFC.
 Anyone can express approval for an RFC, even if they are not in the "Requested reviewers" list; however, a RFC is not APPROVED until the RFC author receives approval from the people on the "Requested reviewers" list.
   - **Team(s):** The team(s) that would be involved in implementing the RFC.
 You can still request review from people not on a listed team.
 Writing the team allows us to search RFCs by team using Google Docs's exact match string search.